How I Made Over $90,000 Selling my Short Film + Video Tutorials

 Making a Short film can be tough but selling a short film can be impossible.
 Here’s my story on how I did both.

-I directed a small action short film a few years back called BROKEN (Watch it FREE on Amazon Prime) I shot the short film on MiniDV Tape (yes I’m old) on the Panasonic DVX 100a, the indie film workhorse of its day.
+I directed a small action short film a few years back called BROKEN (Watch it on Indie Film Hustle TV) I shot the short film on MiniDV Tape (yes I’m old) on the Panasonic DVX 100a, the indie film workhorse of its day.

-My team and I filmed it in West Palm Beach Florida (not exactly the Mecca of the film industry) and it starred only local, non named actors.
+My team and I filmed it in West Palm Beach Florida (not exactly the Mecca of the film industry) and it starred only local, no named actors.

 Now once the filming was over I marketed the living hell out of that short film.
 It went on to screen at over 250 international film festivals, won countless awards and was covered by over 300 news outlets.

-That little short film had a life of it’s own.
-I even got a review from legendary film critic Roger Ebert (to hear the full story on how that happen take a listen to this podcast: Getting Attention from Influencers & Gatekeepers)
+That little short film had a life of its own.
+I even got a review from legendary film critic Roger Ebert (to hear the full story on how that happen to take a listen to this podcast: Getting Attention from Influencers & Gatekeepers)

 “BROKEN is essentially a demonstration of the mastery of horror imagery and techniques.
 Effective and professional.” – Roger Ebert